DLXPlugins/simple-comment-editing/src/readme.txt

 <li>And More!</li>
 </ul>

-> Get <a href="https://mediaron.com/simple-comment-editing-options">Simple Comment Editing Options</a> today!
+> Get <a href="https://mediaron.com/simple-comment-editing-options">the free Simple Comment Editing Options</a> today!

 <h3>Help Contribute</h3>